AVOIDANCE IS NO LONGER AN OPTION!

 In addition, I have been able to grow more professionally in my career, working at Yale University, University of Connecticut, and Hartford Hospital (it was especially exciting to work at the Anxiety Disorders Center at the Institute of Living).

-On another path of my career, I have been training to facilitate the Getting Over Stage Fright workshop with Janet Esposito at In the SpotLight
+On another path of my career in 2017, I began solely facilitating the Getting Over Stage Fright workshop created by Janet Esposito at In the SpotLight

 (2011-present), once again beginning as a participant and transitioning to a leader.

-In 2016, I became a Professional Certified Coach and am enrolled to obtain my Master Coach certification with the Center for Coaching Certification.
+In 2017, I became a Certified Master Coach through the Center for Coaching Certification.

 A Whole New World